 Leaving the voicemail.

-All you need to say is your name, phone number, if you are looking for therapy services or medication management and a good time to reach you (during our business hours – Monday through Friday, 8 am to 5 pm).
+All you need to say is your name, phone number, if you are looking for therapy services or medication management and a good time to reach you (during our business hours – Monday through Thursday, 8 am to 5:30 pm, Fridays 8-5).
 You’ll be able to talk about specifics like what you’re looking for when an Intake Coordinator calls you back.

 The waiting game.